-Understanding pawn structures is one of the key aspects in chess.
-The pawn structure is very revealing, as it not only tells you on which flank you must play, but sometimes (and very often I may add) it reveals the character of play.
+e5 Pawn is an essential pawn structure and understanding pawn structures is one of the key aspects of chess.
+The pawn structure is very revealing, as it not only tells you on which flank you must play but sometimes (and very often I may add) it reveals the character of the play.

 For example, it’s very likely that when you have a damaged pawn structure your play should be aggressive.
 In this case, creating threats and making active play should be your main priority when selecting your candidate moves.
 The world of pawn structures is huge and it is very entertaining to study; you can find out how from different openings you can land in the same type of positions and therefore apply the exact same plans.